botondus/botondus-com/content/Technology/Online_Security_101_How_to_secure_your_online_accounts.md

 # Conclusion

-With all of the above sorted out you have taken a huge leap in securing your online presence.
-There is more to online security than this but this is a really fundamental and crucial step.
+With all of the above sorted out, you have taken a great leap towards securing your online presence.
+There is a lot more to online security than this, but this is a fundamental and crucial step.
 Do not procrastinate on it!
 I wish you all the best and stay safe online.

 [mackenzie-marco-8qpfv44zkmc-unsplash]: {static}/images/mackenzie-marco-8qpFv44zkMc-unsplash.jpg "a pile of many locks"